Signed in as:

 With her commitment to the ongoing promotion and economic development with the region, she launched "Driftless Notes", originally in print format (2013), and then a subscribed online news aggregation.

-In 2014, as part of the leadership of Sustainable Driftless, Inc, a non-profit committed to the branding and understanding of the Driftless Region, she edits the Sustainable Driftless Magazine, an online publication with a mission of educational outreach to lead to sustainable development and economic growth.
+In 2014, as part of the leadership of Sustainable Driftless, Inc, a non-profit committed to furthering vibrant communities and understanding of the Driftless Region, she edits the Sustainable Driftless Magazine, an online publication with a mission of educational outreach to lead to sustainable development and smart economic growth.

 She is now producing a stunning "Coffee Table" book, illustrating the region via the perspective of talented photographers and naturalists.